|

 - American Idiot, Green Day [near tie: Holiday/Boulevard of Broken Dreams]

-- Reapers, Music [near tie: Uprising]
+- Reapers, Muse [near tie: Uprising]

 - Karn Evil 9 (1st Impression, Part 2), Emerson, Lake & Palmer